Geeks in Phoenix

 Once you get to the ShieldsUp! page click on the Proceed button.
 From there, you can select from several different types of scans.
 I recommend the All Service Ports scan.

 Once the scan is complete, the webpage will display the scan results.
 If you score a perfect rating, you are good to go.
-If any ports that require attention, the webpage will tell what you need to do.
+The webpage will tell you what to do if any ports require attention.

 How to handle a tech scam

 It happens to all of us.
-You get a pop-up on your computer screen or a phone call telling you that your computer is infected.
-More than likely, it is bogus.
-So here is how to handle a tech scam.
+You get a pop-up on your computer screen claiming to be from Microsoft, warning you that your computer is infected and that you must call a phone number to get it repaired.
+This is just another tech scam, and I am going to show you how to handle them.

 How to handle a tech scam

 Tech scams have evolved over the years.
-They first started as random phone calls, but have quickly progressed to using pop-ups in web browsers.
-And the one thing they all have in common is that they try to scare you.
+They first started as random phone calls but quickly progressed to using pop-ups in web browsers.
+The one thing they all have in common is that they try to scare you.

-Who hasn't gotten a phone call from someone saying they are from Microsoft or Windows Support.
-At one point in time, I was getting 2-3 per week.
-But they started to slow down when Microsoft began to prosecute companies for using their company name.
+Who hasn't received a phone call from someone saying they are from Microsoft or Windows Support?
+At one point, I was getting two to three per week, but they started to slow down when Microsoft began prosecuting companies for using their company name.

-So, then they started to use ads on websites to scare you.
-Since the majority of ad networks do not actively monitor the ads that get displayed, sneaking in a malicious ad is not that hard.
+So, they started using ads on websites to scare you.
+Since the majority of ad networks do not actively monitor the ads that are displayed, sneaking in a malicious ad is not that hard.

-Now I am talking about ads that open up a new browser tab or window that claims your computer is infected.
+Now, I am talking about ads that open a new browser tab or window and claim your computer is infected.
 Some of them will have an animated image that shows files being scanned or even play an audio file saying your computer is infected.

 The bottom line is they want to gain access to your computer.
-If a scammer can get remote access, they can hold your system for ransom.
+The majority of scams my customers have encountered have attempted to get remote access to their computers and then access to their bank accounts.
+And if a scammer can get remote access, they can even hold your system for ransom.
 The following is a true story.

-A customer called one day, telling me that they had a pop-up appear telling them that their computer was infected.
-Believing that they were from Microsoft, they called the phone number and gave them access to their computer remotely.
+A customer called one day, telling me that a pop-up appeared telling them that their computer was infected.
+Believing that it was from Microsoft, they called the phone number and gave them access to their computer remotely.

-During the remote session, the customer realized it was a scam, hung up the phone and disconnected from the Internet.
+During the remote session, the customer realized it was a scam, hung up the phone, and disconnected from the Internet.
 They then called me.
-I showed up and started to clean up their computer.
+I showed up and started cleaning up their computer.

 How to handle a web-based tech scam

-As I talked about earlier, web-based tech scams usually come from third party ads that get displayed on trusted websites.
+As I mentioned earlier, web-based tech scams usually come from third-party ads that are displayed on trusted websites.
 The ads bring up another browser tab or window.
-And sometimes, they will open a browser in what is called kiosk mode (full screen with no toolbars/title bar and no way of closing them).
+Sometimes, they will open a browser in what is called kiosk mode (full screen with no toolbars/title bar and no way of closing them).

-Now you can close a browser in kiosk mode by using the keyboard combination Alt + F4 (closes the active window).
-Or you can close a browser by using Ctrl + Alt + Delete and select Task Manager.
-Once Task Manager appears, right-click on the browser name (Internet Explorer, Firefox, Chrome, etc.) and select End task.
+Usually, you can close a browser that is in kiosk mode simply by pressing Alt + F4, which should close the active window.
+But scammers have gotten wise to that keyboard combination.
+So, most of the time, you must use Ctrl + Alt + Delete and select Task Manager.
+Once Task Manager appears, right-click on the browser name (Chrome, Edge, Firefox, etc.) and select End task.

-I get asked quite often why the installed anti-virus program did not stop the web-based tech scam.
-It is because the fraud was not a virus, just a malicious ad.
+I am often asked why the installed anti-virus program did not stop the web-based tech scam.
+The scam was not a virus, just a malicious ad.

 The bottom line

-I can never say this enough, never give a scammer remote access to your computer!
-As long as they cannot get inside your computer, they cannot do any harm.
+I can never say this enough: never give a scammer remote access to your computer!
+They cannot do any harm as long as they cannot get inside your computer.

-For web-based tech scams: Install an ad blocker in your browser.
-Adblock Plus is probably the most popular ad blocker.
+For web-based tech scams, install an ad blocker in your browser.
+Adblock Plus is the most popular ad blocker.
 If you encounter a browser page or pop-up that informs you that your computer's security is at risk, close the browser using one of the methods listed above.
 And whatever you do, never call the phone number shown on the page.

 And if you feel like taking it a little further, you can always report the scammers to the FTC (Federal Trade Commission).
 The FTC has a relatively simple online complaint form.
 Just make sure you have the company name they used and the phone number they called you with or displayed on your screen.